jerekapyaho/tamk-ohsyte-2025/10/README.md

 The easiest SQL database to work with is SQLite.
 It needs no server, since the database is all in one file.
 The [sqlite-jdbc](https://github.com/xerial/sqlite-jdbc) driver is required.

+For more information about JDBC, see [JDBC Basics](https://docs.oracle.com/javase/tutorial/jdbc/basics/index.html) or a dozen others like it.

 ## Creating the database

 Use the SQLite command line interface to create the database file